Cuba, gripped by unrest, battles highest COVID caseload in the Americas

 The outbreak, fueled by the arrival of the more contagious Delta variant first identified in India, has pushed hospitals at the virus epicenter in the province of Matanzas to the brink.
 State media has shown rare images of patients in beds in corridors and doctors complaining of a lack of oxygen, ventilators and medicines.

-Cuba's handling of the pandemic was one of the issues that propelled thousands to take to the streets nationwide last Sunday in unprecedented anti-government demonstrations in a country where public spaces are tightly controlled. read more Demonstrators also protested shortages of food and medicines and curbs on civil liberties.
+Cuba's handling of the pandemic was one of the issues that propelled thousands to take to the streets here nationwide last Sunday in unprecedented anti-government demonstrations in a country where public spaces are tightly controlled.
+Demonstrators also protested shortages of food and medicines here and curbs on civil liberties.

 Cuba is not alone in struggling under new waves of the pandemic.
 But the political implications of such a crisis are greater in a country where healthcare is considered one of the pillars of legitimacy of its “revolutionary” one-party system.